ramonrails/ddoc_search/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Ruby version

-* Ruby version
+The application requires Ruby version 3.0.0 or higher.

-* System dependencies
+## System dependencies

+The application depends on the following system libraries and tools:

+- PostgreSQL database
+- Node.js runtime environment
+- Yarn package manager
+- ImageMagick for image processing

-* Configuration
+## Configuration

+The application requires the following configuration files:

+- `.env` file for environment variables
+- `config/database.yml` for database connection settings
+- `config/application.yml` for application-specific settings

-* Database creation
+## Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+To create the database, run the following command: